 Building your course is one thing, making sales is another.

 You may also need to include a lead magnet to make users subscribe.
-A lead magnet could be anything (a free e-book, blog post, video, etc.).
+To clarify, a lead magnet could be anything (a free e-book, blog post, video, etc.).

 Promoting your online course to generate more sales

-With WordPress, you shouldn’t have a problem promoting your online course and making money.
-Here are a few tips on how to promote your course:
+With WordPress, however, you shouldn’t have a problem promoting your online course and making money.
+Therefore, here are a few tips on how to promote your course:

 - Update your blog regularly with compelling and interesting content.

 - Start a Podcast